-- Cash - funeral costs - maternity costs - rent costs you may be able to get help through the council's bond scheme or discretionary housing payments - essential repairs to your home; if you rent your home your landlord is responsible for repairs.
-If you own your home you may be able to apply for a home repair assistance loan - essential furniture if you rent a furnished accommodation; your landlord is responsible for providing this.
+- Rent costs you may be able to get help through the council's bond scheme or discretionary housing payments - Essential repairs to your home; if you rent your home your landlord is responsible for repairs.
+If you own your home you may be able to apply for a home repair assistance loan - Essential furniture if you rent a furnished accommodation; your landlord is responsible for providing this. - The scheme must not be used as a way to circumvent or speed up budgeting loans or advances.